 Every Sunday we have worship that includes singing, scripture, a sermon, prayers and communion (Eucharist) at 10am.
 The worship service lasts between 50-70 minutes.
 Currently we are worshipping both in-person and online.
-Please access the online service through the home page on this website or on our Facebook page.
+Please access the online service through the home page on this website or on our Facebook or YouTube pages.
 We have activities for children at the 10am service during the program year, and during the summer too.

 The entire service is printed on a leaflet that makes it easy for you to participate and follow.
 If you’re experienced in Roman Catholic worship, you’ll find that many of the words are the same.
 If you’re experienced in other protestant worship, you’ll find that the hymns are familiar.
 If you’re not experienced in any sort of collective worship, you can be assured that you will blend in just fine since everything is printed on the leaflet you’re given when you enter the sanctuary.
 We hope to see you soon!